spacemeshos/poet2/readme.md

 - When a label value is computed by the algorithm, store it in persistent storage
 - Note that this works because only l0 is needed for computing labels in the tree rooted in l1.
 All of the additional edges to nodes in the tree rooted at l1 start at l0.

 ### Data Types

-#### Commitment X
-arbitrary length bytes.
-Verifier implementation should just use H(commitment) to create a commitment that is in range (0, 1)^w .
-So the actually commitment can be sha256(commitment) when w=256.

 #### Proof (See section 5.2)
-A proof needs includes the following data:
+A proof includes the following data:
 1. φ - the label of the root node.
 2. For each identifier i in a challenge (0 <= i < t), an ordered list of labels which includes:
    2.1 li - The label of the node i